brane-games/imbrane/src/blog/2023-05-07-what-is-master-of-chess/index.md

 These are the main pillars of the chess match experience.

 On top of this the game then builds **tournaments**, **opening repertoire development**, getting chess titles, **solving chess puzzles** for faster improvement, getting prize money, having chess coaches and bunch of random events that happen throughout the game.
+You guide your player character through the chess world.

 I think it's cool, and I enjoy developing it.
 Next week I plan to open up a demo to all the folks in Discord.
 If you're interested, join here: https://discord.gg/HYV8Zz8V2Q